-Over the weekend, I watched the new documentary Room 237, which explores conspiracy theories surrounding Stanley Kubrick’s The Shining.
-Nine interview subjects discuss their wildly different interpretations of the film, each believing they have decoded hidden messages that reveal its true meaning.
+The documentary Room 237, explores different conspiracy theories surrounding Stanley Kubrick’s The Shining.
+Nine interview subjects discuss nine wildly different interpretations of the film, each of them believing they have decoded hidden messages that reveal a secret meaning.
 One believes the film is about the genocide of the Native Americans, another the Holocaust.
 One even asserts that deviations from Steven King’s novel are Kubrick’s confession that he faked the moon landing footage for NASA.

 I didn’t learn a single thing about The Shining from Room 237.
-However, it did make me think about how some (probably many) people erroneously approach and interpret films, novels, poems, plays, and other works of art.
+However, it did make me think about how some many people erroneously approach and interpret films, novels, poems, plays, and other works of art.

 When I see this belief in my students, it worries me.
 Not all of them think this way, of course, but plenty do.
 These students obsess over encoding messages and symbols into their work, and want their stories to make big generalized philosophical statements about life, the universe, and everything.
 Inevitably, this goal leads to a story with thin, unconvincing characters and an absence of genuine emotion.
-They've put more effort into creating the labyrinth than creating complex compelling characters.
+They've put more effort into encoding their clues than creating compelling characters.
 It’s also really hard to write a story like this!
 It leads the author to think in circles, second-guess everything, and doubt their own work.
 Will a reader get this?
 Will they interpret this symbol wrong?
-Does this thing have too many potential meanings?
+Does this image have too many potential meanings?

 When this happens, students say to me in an exasperated voice, something like, “I’m overthinking this aren’t I?”
 Clearly, something has gone awry.